Hard facts about the Septuagint

 • The one and only preserved letter (really a book by Artistes) that describes the creation of the Septuagint around 250 BC is a forgery, because various facts in that letter do not fit the historical facts of that era, and is so inaccurate it could not have even been written anytime near 250 BC, so ...

-• scholars who state the Septuagint existed about 250 BC by citing this letter have nothing to stand on, since the letter is a forgery
+• scholars who state the Septuagint existed about 250 BC, by citing this letter, have nothing else to stand on, since the letter is a forgery, and actually no longer exists, not even a copy.

 • other scholars who defend the Septuagint all disagree with one another and/or give witness in hearsay form, simply citing other scholars who are making up stories (well proven now), or they themselves quote the fraudulent letter of Artistes